joshuapjacob/fast-fourier-transform-image-compression/README.md

 ## Conclusion

 The overall image compression of all the algorithms implemented is successful.
-We observe that more information is lost when we increasing the compression rate.
+We observe that more information is lost when we increase the compression rate.
 The best algorithm is the fully parallel implementation (Parallel 2D FFT w/ Parallel 1D FFT) as it offers the best speed-up with a higher number of threads.
 The worst algorithm seems to be the one which parallelizes only the 1D FFT (Serial 2D FFT w/ Parallel 1D FFT) since the speed-up seems to decrease when the number of threads is high.

 ## References
 - [Steve Brunton - Image Compression and the FFT](https://www.youtube.com/watch?v=gGEBUdM0PVc)